cloe-org/.github/profile/README.md

 All our projects are licensed under MIT unless stated otherwise.
 Check the individual repository's license for more details.

-## ⭐ Supporting Institutions
+## ⭐ Supporting Partners

 The development of **cloe-org** software is proudly powered by the support of all around the world research institutions and collaborations.

-- @gcanasherrera acknowledges support through the [European Space Agency research fellowship programme](https://www.cosmos.esa.int/web/space-science-faculty/opportunities/research-fellowships).
+- [Dr. G. Cañas-Herrera](https://gcanasherrera.com) acknowledges support through the [European Space Agency research fellowship programme](https://www.cosmos.esa.int/web/space-science-faculty/opportunities/research-fellowships).

 <p align="center">
   <a href="http://www.esa.int/en">